 In February 2015 Canon announced the new EOS 5DS DSLR bodies in two versions: the EOS 5DSand theEOS 5DS RThe “R” model does not apply anti-alias filtering (AA-filtering) to the image.
 This is said to have the potential to optimize image sharpness in some cases, though it increases the risk of aliasing/moire artifacts in photographs that include fine patterns such as fabric, screens, and similar.
 Both versions of the camera have 50.6MP sensors, which more than double the number of photo sites compared to previous Canon 21MP and 22MP full frame sensors.

 A big question for people considering this camera is how much potential for image improvement will come from the higher-MP sensors.
 My feeling is that the improvement should be meaningful for photographers who already push the upper boundaries of potential print size from full-frame image files, but that the increase in MP will not likely mean amuch to photographers who don’t do this.
 Since I’m in the former category — and therefore quite interested in the new bodies — I wondered how this might play out in an actual print.
 (Prints, after all, are where the rubber meets the road with high MP cameras.)

-I do not have access to raw files from the new camera, however Canon has made full resolution jpg files available online.
+I did not have access to raw files from the new camera at the time of this test, however Canon had made full resolution jpg files available online.
+(RAW files were not available at the time I conducted the test, but they are not necessary for creating a high quality print, as long as extensive post processing is not used.)
 I downloaded “Image 2″ from the link, which appears to be a straight-from-camera jpg image made with the Canon EF 16-35mm f/4 L IS lens at f/11, 1/500 second, at ISO 200.
 The image is an aerial photograph of a dense downtown area, with many buildings and other details, including some that should reveal moire artifacts if they are going to be an issue.